-Our findings have implications for the adequacy of bank capital requirements for exposure to CCPs.
+Our findings also have implications for the adequacy of bank capital requirements for exposure to CCPs.
 The Basel Committee on Banking Supervision (BCBS) has developed these CCP risk capital rules (BCBS, 2023).
-Example 5.3 shows that CCP risk capital rules can be improved as central clearing risks may be underestimated in the current regulatory regime.
+Appendix A.6 shows that CCP risk capital rules can be improved as central clearing risks may be underestimated in the current regulatory regime.